TeeHigh/Age-Calculator/README.md

 # Age-Calculator
-A web app that calculates your age in years months and days.
+A web app that calculates your age in years, months and days.